Table of Content

 Marketing Analysis of Online Store Business

 You must have an in-depth knowledge of your target market before starting up a nail salon.
-The ideal way of knowing your customers and competitors is to do a market analysis in your business plan.
+The ideal way of knowing your customers and competitors is to do a market analysis in your operatoinal plan.
 This example of a business plan for a nail salon includes an in-depth market analysis of the previous, existing, and forecasted market trends.

 excellent work

+excellent work, competent advice.
+Alex is very friendly, great communication.
+100% I recommend CGS capital.
 Thank you so much for your hard work!

 If you don’t know the components of detailed marketing analysis, you can take help from this free sample business plan for a nail salon.